Sujoydatta26/100-days-of-code/log.md

 		Exciting day today.
 Cracked the interview for Apsolutio.
 Currently i am an Android Developer Intern for Apsolutio Technologies, kolkata.
 	ToDo:
 		Go over the usages of retrofit, firebase and few other concepts.
 Complete the assignment for the client.
 Use questions array and answer arrays.

+Day 21:

+	Progress:
+		Pretty much unproductive day.
+Didnt do anything at all.
+Its nice to take a break some times.